Your Nottingham team tracks a game release and a grant-funded research project in the same Jira, and neither fits

 Exactly what you get

 A system where a games release runs on milestone tracking, a grant-funded project reports deliverables and spend the way a funder requires, and billable client work tracks time straight into invoicing, all sharing one pool of people so resourcing is honest.
 Reports to publishers, funders, and clients come from live data, not spreadsheets.
-It connects to your accounting software for billing, your HR software for capacity, and your business intelligence dashboards for the portfolio view, with documents linked from your storage.
+It connects to your accounting software for billing, your HR software for capacity, and your business intelligence (BI) dashboards for the portfolio view, with documents linked from your storage.

 How to choose a developer in Nottingham